Under His Desk

 Brokenness provides an invitation to the grace of God.
 Such glimpses of grace throughout my life have paved a way of understanding into God’s love I couldn’t have seen otherwise.
 My walk with God has been made up with momentary glimpses of the Father’s love.
 Such glimpses would lift that veil of unbelief that shrouded His face.
 I believed a lot of lies about God.

 I grew up in the chaotic sixties.
-The devastation of alcoholism, rage and neglect brought similar disorder to my home, defining it as what we now call a “dysfunctional family.”
-Authentic love was doled out sparingly, if at all.
-Affection, affirmation, the calling out of children, may have been experienced in other homes, but were absent in mine.
+The devastation of alcoholism, rage and neglect brought similar disorder to my home, Authentic love was doled out sparingly.
+Affection, affirmation, the calling out of children, was absent in my upbringing.

-Dad’s rants had damaging effects on all of us kids.
-My ten year old brother, Steve, was told he was stupid.
-It was jokingly conveyed to four year old Beth, she needed a nose job.
+Dad’s rants had damaging effects on all of us.
+My older brother, Steve, was told he was stupid. my younger sister was told needed a nose job.
 And I was only eight years old when my father told me I was fat.

-brought years of yo-yo dieting and a poor self image in which I struggle with to this day.
+in a twisted relationship with food which produced years of yo-yo dieting and a poor self-image in which I struggle with to this day.

-In a 1960’s America, my parents parented with what they knew.
-Coming from similar upbringings, their love-tanks were empty making them incapable if giving us anything other than material things like a nice home and adequate clothing and toys.
-I was taken to activities like Girl Scouts, ice skating and summer camp.
+My parents parented with what they knew.
+Coming from similar upbringings made them incapable of giving us anything other than material things like a nice home and adequate clothing and toys.
+I was taken to Girl Scouts, ice skating and summer camp.
 Anyone inspecting our family from the outside might have thought inside our Scottsdale ranch home nestled at the base of Camelback Mountain, were five people who loved each other, a place where everyone felt safe and nurtured.
 Not the case.
-A growing chasm in my parent's marriage brought us dangerously close to disaster.
-Years passed as the breach widened because of my father’s chronic infidelity until eventually our family dissolved in the summer of 1968 when my father left permanently.
-A nasty divorce followed, bringing raised eyebrows, as divorce was still very rare in American society.
+Because of my father's repeated infidelity, my parent's marriage finally shattered in 1968.
 Mom, my sister and me, moved to California while my troubled fourteen-year-old brother Steve and my father, stayed in Phoenix.

 Now California latch-key kids, my sister and I escaped the tension from our previous home and things begin to get better as Mom made an effort to connect with the both of us.
-She found her divorcee lifestyle appealing at first as an assortment of men flowed in and out of her life, but eventually her emptiness deepened.
+She found her divorcee lifestyle appealing.
+Different men flowed in and out of her life, but eventually her emptiness deepened.

-During the summer of 1974, I embraced early adulthood, by packing up my car and driving eight hours to Phoenix.
+During the summer of 1974, I packed up my car and drove eight hours to Phoenix.
 Dad offered me a job and a full ride to Arizona State University.
-Excited about moving away from home for the first time, I reentered the Valley of the Sun where I enrolled Arizona State University as a business student.
+Excited about moving away from home for the first time, I reentered the Valley of the Sun where I enrolled A.S.U. as a business student.

-After settling into my off-campus apartment, thrilled that in 1974 Arizona had an age 19 drinking age, I looked up an old elementary school friend for a night of barhopping.
+I settled into an off-campus apartment and looked up an old elementary school friend for a night of barhopping.
 After a night of dancing and drinking, amazingly our conversation steered to the topic of prophetic end-times.
-Michelle insisted that Jesus was coming back soon and if I was interested, I should read a fantastic book called The Late Great Planet Earth by Hal Lindsey.
-As crazy as this sounds, while buying my textbooks in the ASU bookstore the next morning, I encountered a display of this very book.
+With a drink in her hand and a cigarette in the other, Michelle insisted that Jesus was coming back soon and if I was interested, I should read a fantastic book called The Late Great Planet Earth by Hal Lindsey.
+The following morning, while buying my textbooks in the A.S.U. bookstore, I encountered a display of this very book.
 I purchased it and voraciously read most of it that night.

-The book convinced me I was not a Christian and my future afterlife would be spent in hell, I anxiously perused the phonebook trying to find a church that would tell me what I had to do to be saved.
-I wasn’t really interested in a relationship with Jesus, but rather a fire insurance policy.
+The book was pretty convincing.
+I realized I wasn't a Christian and needed Christ or else I would be lost.
+I anxiously tried to find a church that would tell me what I had to do to be saved.
+I wasn’t really interested in a relationship with Jesus, but rather a get-out-hell free card.
 Discovering a rule-keeping religion seemed the way to go.
 As long as I kept my end of the contract, God would surely keep His.
 Sort of like my childhood.
 Just be good and Dad won’t yell too much, or worst yet--hit.
 In fact, hiding in religion was like hiding with my books in my room whenever my father came home.
 It felt safe and familiar.

-That weekend I received my “get out hell free card” in a little church in Tempe, Arizona.
+That weekend I became a Christian in a little church in Tempe, Arizona.
 Father God graciously met me in this fragile place where the light of His Son remained hidden by my own faulty belief system.
-That night, after being baptized, I walked away with a verbal list of do's such as tithing and church attendance and a longer list of don'ts like pre-marital sex and alcohol.
-After months of being shamed for missteps, my enthusiasm for God waned.
+That night, after being baptized, I walked away with a verbal list of do's and don'ts.
+Tithing and church attendance. a must.
+Pre-marital sex and alcohol, a no-no. After months of being shamed for missteps, my enthusiasm for God waned.
 I returned to California but didn’t drift long from Christianity as I soon found myself smack right in the middle of The Jesus Movement, a phenomenal revival that began on the west coast of the United States.

-God was on the move with young people all across the country.
-While I had been in Arizona, my mother had become a Christian while my sister had given her heart to Christ a year before at a high school Bible study.
+God was on the move with young people across the country.
+While in Arizona, my sister and mother had come to Christ in California.
 Unlike me, both were on fire for God!
-We began attending Calvary Chapel Costa Mesa., the hub of this revival which was featured in the recent movie, Jesus Revolution.
+We began attending Calvary Chapel Costa Mesa, the hub of this revival which was featured in the recent movie, Jesus Revolution.

 Yet one evening, He broke through the darkness.